Youth Leadership

 • Provides a sense of belonging, connection alongside a sense of agency and autonomy

-Youth Listening Session Recommendations for Action
+Youth Listening Session Recommendations

-The report offers 11 recommendations for organizations and leaders to implement.
-Recommendations include:
+Youth Listening Session Recommendations for Action - The report offers 11 recommendations for organizations and leaders to implement, including:

 • Create youth leadership opportunities in school as well as community organizations.